-Jazz Beshara is a subsistence level delivery girl who smuggles as a side hustle.
+Jazz Beshara is a subsistence level delivery girl who smuggles as one of the best side hustles available to her.
 She lives in a coffin room in a shitty neighborhood on the moon—but it’s better than the odd corners and storage closets she used to squat in.
 When we meet her, she’s in the process of failing her latest EVA exam, which is a giant problem.
 First of all, failing an EVA exam might kill you.
 But more importantly, she needed to pass the exam so she could start taking tourists on guided EVA hikes, thus earning her thousands of slugs per trip.
 Now she’s lost her shot at a better side hustle (soul-crushing), she’ll have to get her EVA suit repaired (expensive), and she can’t take the test again for six months (it’s a small city, so of course everyone knows she failed).
 But really, the problem is money.
 She knows exactly how much money is in her account at all times.
 She knows exactly how much she needs to pay off an old debt—416,922 slugs—and she spends most of her free time calculating how to save toward that goal.
 Of course, as everyone who’s ever been truly poor knows, usually those calculations show you that there’s no fucking way.

 There’s no fucking way.